semanticdata/mabuya/README.md

 Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), which is a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale).

-The icons used throughout the site are provided by  [UXWing](https://uxwing.com/license/).
+The icons used throughout the site are kindly provided by [UXWing](https://uxwing.com/license/).
+Pay them a visit, maybe you'll get inspired and what not.

 ## License